 Adam Moxon Simpson

 He has been recommended in the legal review publications Chambers (Leading Individual), Legal 500, Doyles and Legal Profiles and the Australian Financial Review‘s Best Lawyers in the fields of intellectual property and entertainment law.
-He was a finalists in Lawyers Weekly Partner of the Year 2018.
+He was a finalists in Lawyers Weekly Partner of the Year 2018 and 2019.

 The Chambers guide for the Asia-Pacific region described Adam as “an industry expert with a very pragmatic approach” and as a leading lawyer in copyright and trade mark matters in Australia.
 Legal 500 described Adam as having a ‘deep understanding of [his] core areas of expertise’ and regularly instructed on ‘business-critical and high-value IP matters’.

 Adam represents a wide range of both private and public national and multinational corporations, Commonwealth and State government agencies mostly in the publishing, music, film and games industries and the arts and culture sectors.

 His core areas of legal practice are intellectual property (copyright, trade marks, confidential information), contract, trade practices law and litigation.

 Representative work includes advising: